Over the last few years, aquafaba has become all the rage within some alternative cooking circles.

 Most alarmingly, Dr. Reaney’s research demonstrated the presence of saponins in aquafaba responsible for its soap-like foaming effect.
 This confirmed a hunch to that effect prior to testing.
 These chemicals are dangerous to human health, contributing to the development of leaky gut and potentially a miscarriage risk.
 More on this with citations below.

-6 Reasons to Avoid Aquafaba and ALL Types of Bean Water
+6 Reasons to Avoid Aquafaba

-If you’ve been intrigued by the buzz about aquafaba and the chorus of some alternative voices who advocate using it, I would strongly advise to hold back your enthusiasm and avoid jumping on the bandwagon at least for the time being.
+If you’ve been intrigued by the buzz about aquafaba and the chorus of some alternative voices who advocate using it, I would strongly advise you to hold back your enthusiasm and avoid jumping on the bandwagon at least for the time being.

 Here are 6 reasons to stay cautious and not be an early adopter of this trend.

-Canned Aquafaba Dangers
+Canned Chickpea Water Dangers

 The companies that profess to use BPA-free cans typically use another chemical called BPS, which is just as bad.
 The risks to your endocrine system from these chemicals are simply not worth it.
 Stay away!